larry-athey/rpi-smart-still/README.md

 This project is also not intended to replace things like the **AirStill Pro** or **MyVodkaMaker**, this is meant to be added to an existing higher volume still that can deliver more product per hour.
 If anything, it's intended to provide a person most of the conveniences of a Genio or iStill using your own existing equipment and save you from a $15,000 (or more) investment.
 This system costs less than $500 and works with your cell phone.

 _**NOTE:** It's upon on the distiller themselves to take cuts because there is no way to make flavor determinations electronically without the use of gas chromatography.
-Please see my [Cutting Board](https://github.com/larry-athey/cutting-board) project for a simplified alternative._
+Please see my [Cutting Board](https://github.com/larry-athey/cutting-board) project for a more simplified alternative._

 Even though the still that I'm working with is the Still Spirits boiler and their copper T500 column, this system will work with any other personal still as long as it has a dephlegmator.
 I don't have the room for anything larger and don't need to upgrade because of how little I actually drink.
 I just do distilling as a hobby and for this project.
 Electronics, robotics, and programming are also hobbies of mine.
 So, here we are.
 LOL!!!